 As with other hormones, melatonin is marketed as a dietary supplement.
 The claims made about the effects of melatonin supplements need to be regarded with caution.

 One claim for melatonin supplements is that they are an anti-aging remedy, but research on the anti-aging effects has been very limited and focused on animals, not humans.
 There are also claims that melatonin helps with sleep.
 Research findings have shown that melatonin supplements, in amounts ranging from 0.1 to 0.5 milligrams, can improve sleep in some cases; however, if taken at the wrong time, melatonin can actually disrupt the sleep/wake cycle.
 And, melatonin's benefits as an antioxidant have been touted.
 Antioxidants protect the body from the harmful effects of by-products, known as free radicals, made when the body changes oxygen and food into energy.
 Early test-tube studies suggested that, in large doses, melatonin might be an effective antioxidant.
 More research is needed to know if using melatonin supplements as an antioxidant will decrease the amount of antioxidants cells produce naturally.

 Side effects of melatonin supplements may include confusion, drowsiness, and headache.
 Animal studies suggest that melatonin may cause some blood vessels to constrict, a condition that could be dangerous for people with high blood pressure or other cardiovascular problems.

-The usual dose of melatonin sold without a prescription in stores is 3 mg.
-This dose is much larger than the 0.1 to 0.5 mg of melatonin researchers used to study its effects on sleep.
+The usual dose of melatonin sold without a prescription in stores is 3 milligrams.
+This dose is much larger than the 0.1 to 0.5 milligram of melatonin researchers used to study its effects on sleep.
 People who take these supplements may have a 10- to 40-times higher blood concentration of melatonin than normal.
 Long-term effects of such high concentrations of melatonin on the body are still unknown.